Navigating Brexit for importers and exporters

 How can we help?

 We’re currently supporting a growing number of clients, spanning B2B and B2C, trading in either goods or digital services.
 Brexit impacts all.
 We are actively recruiting for companies with Brexit related issues so are familar with the challenges and have candidates with the requisite experience available.

 We map out and review our clients’ overall supply chain structure to understand the impact of Brexit.
 It really doesn’t need to be described in a more complicated way than that, so, let’s keep it simple.

-The output helps clients to understand the following key factors:
+The approach our FD/CFO’s take which then helps clients cope with Brexit, is to understand the following key factors:

 2) VAT registration requirements when continuing to trade in the EU and any mitigation strategies to streamline those obligations.